Attendance and Participation

 Course Abandonment

-Course abandonment occurs when a student stops attending and is inactive in (1) a seven-week course for 2 consecutive weeks; (2) a 15-week course for 3 consecutive weeks; (3) or two consecutive days in a module course AND there has been no communication from the student to the instructor during that time.
+Course abandonment is defined as when a student stops attending class and remains inactive for 2 consecutive weeks in a seven-week course, OR 3 consecutive weeks in a 15-week course, OR 2 consecutive days in a module course, without any communication from the student to the instructor during that period.
 Simply logging into a course is not evidence of academic activity.
-Course abandonment will result in the student being withdrawn from the course.
-For F1 students, course abandonment (Unauthorized Withdrawal) will result in termination of their SEVIS record.

 *Comprehensive exams are exempt from course abandonment due to the course being 0 credit hours.